 Skincare Routine to help manage rosacea

 Firstly, a couple of disclaimers.

 I am not a doctor or dermatologist and I cannot therefore help you with a diagnosis or offer advice for treatment.
-My skincare routine is what has worked for me and may not work for you.
-My routine has helped manage my symptoms of rosacea and is not necessarily a cure for it.
+Firstly, my rosacea skincare routine is what has worked for me and may not work for you.
+And, secondly, my rosacea skincare routine has helped manage my symptoms of rosacea and is not necessarily a cure for it.

 Let’s not forget that I have visited a dermatologist on more than one occasion.
 I cannot dismiss that when flareups are really bad, a doctor’s diagnosis is vital, and antibiotics may be necessary to get you over the worst.
 Over the years I have been prescribed Rosex (metronidazole cream), Soolantra (ivermectin) as well as the oral antibiotic, Vibromycin.

 Understanding that antibiotics cannot be a long-term strategy however, at some point you may need to brace coming off these and look for ways to calm your skin and strengthen your skin barrier.
-That’s where a good skincare regime will pay dividends.
+That’s where my rosacea skincare regime could pay dividends.

-I stopped taking Vibromycin twelve months ago.
-My rosacea immediately flared up again but, undeterred, I have homed skincare routine and I am definitely winning the battle.
+I stopped taking Vibromycin twelve months ago*.
+My rosacea immediately flared up again but, undeterred, I have homed my rosacea skincare routine and I am definitely winning the battle.